bsurmanski/TorontoSFTax/README.md

         TorontoTax = CanadianFederalTax + OntarioTax + EI + CPP
         SFTax = USFederalTax + CaliforniaTax + SocialSecurity

-Calculation does not take into account other taxes or cost of living.
+Calculation does not take into account other taxes, tax breaks, or cost of living.